 Linked Helper is a tool that allows you to create a list of people who you would like to connect with.
 The tool then sends them connection requests via your browser.
 This way, you will be able to connect with your email contacts, phone contacts, and even friends of your friends.

 People use LinkedIn to find meaningful connections.
-The ‘meaningful’ here refers to a connection which becomes an advantage for them.
+The ‘meaningful’ here refers to a connection that becomes an advantage for them.
 This advantage could be in the form of information, advice, or introductions.
 If your goal is to find leads or customers/clients, you must first determine the value you will be providing to them.

 LinkedIn Helper helps you connect with people who already know (1st degree connections) and those who know the people you know (2nd degree connections).